 Dolly and Deep Blue.
-Two achievements of 20th Century human intellect with portent most profound, be it good or evil, for the future of our species since the first primate dropped down standing from the trees, or Adam awoke in Eden, as was the discovery and use, for purposes both bright and dark, of the energy within the atomic nucleus.
+Two achievements of the 20th Century human intellect with portent most profound, be it good or evil, for the future of our species since the first primate dropped down standing from the trees, or Adam awoke in Eden, as was the discovery and use of the energy within the atomic nucleus.

-When I began this issue of OutPost, relating my own personal "close encounters" with these momentous events, an eerie feeling of kinship with the character Forrest Gump came over me.
-As we ponder the nature of their coming impact on humanity on all sides, not just energy, perhaps it is fitting to close with one of his mom's folk-wisdom insights: "Life is like a box of chocolates.
+When I began this issue of OutPost, relating my own personal "close encounters" with these momentous events , an eerie feeling of kinship with the character Forrest Gump came over me.
+As we ponder the nature of their coming impact on humanity on all sides, not just energy, perhaps it is fitting to close with one of Forrest's folk-wisdom insights: "Life is like a box of chocolates.
 You never know what you're gonna get."
 Let's hope our legacy from Dolly and Deep Blue is the one with the maraschino cherry.